mlochbaum/BQN/doc/block.md

     { F _op_ val:
       …

-In all cases special names are defined just as with a headerless function.
+In all cases special names still work just like in a headerless function.
 In this respect the effect of the header is the same as a series of assignments at the beginning of a function, such as the following translation of the second header above:

     { # Fn _apply ⟨a,b⟩:
       Fn ← 𝔽